Interview with Husseini Manji, M.D.

 So clinically, there is not a straightforward answer.
 But from an academic standpoint, always start with mood stabilizer to treat a child with depression and a family history of bipolar disorder.

-The Balanced Mind Foundation: If a patient's mania is well-controlled on one mood stabilizer, but the patient still has trouble with depression, is it prudent to try an antidepressant?
+The Balanced Mind Parent Network: If a patient's mania is well-controlled on one mood stabilizer, but the patient still has trouble with depression, is it prudent to try an antidepressant?

 MANJI: This is also a controversial area.
 There are two schools of thought.
 The first says, add a second mood stabilizer to see if that does the trick.
 The second says, add an antidepressant.
 The advantage of adding a second mood stabilizer is that it is much less likely to cause rapid cycling or manic episodes.
 The downside is that the mood stabilizers probably aren't as effective as pure antidepressants at treating depression.
 Lamotrigine is one of the exceptions.